jmcameron/attachments/attachments_component/admin/help/en-GB/help.rst

 .. warning::

-   This has not been updated for Attachments 3.0 yet.
+   The Attachment Plugin Creation Manual has not been updated for Attachments 3.0 yet.
 There have been some architectural changes that means that Attachments plugins in Joomla 1.6/1.7+ will have some significant differences from those for Joomla 1.5.

 CSS Styling of Attachment Lists
 ===============================